Top 10... Withlacoochee State Trail

 Riding south from Lake Townsen Regional Park, you quickly pass behind the old timber town of Nobleton.
 From the Park, ride about 2.9 miles through the State Forest and look for another, less obvious path to a narrow and picturesque portion of the Withlacoochee River.

 Riding south, the first 5 miles from Lake Townsen Regional Park are well shaded and within the State Forest.
 After this, there is less shade.
 One interesting feature is the FL Hwy 50 trail bridge, just past the Ridge Manor Trailhead.
 This trailhead offers the only full facilities along this south section of the trail.
-There are no facilities or parking at the southern terminus.
+The southern terminus at Owensboro has parking and picnicking, but no other facilities.

 In summary, this is a world-class rail-trail offering a wide variety of features, including quaint towns, lakes, parks, a river, and a State Forest.

-More information on the Withlacoochee Trail (links open in a new window):
+More information on the Withlacoochee State Trail (links open in a new window):

-Withlacoochee Trail - a Top Florida Bike Trail, Longest Paved Rail-Trial in Florida.
+Withlacoochee State Trail - a Top Florida Bike Trail, Longest Paved Rail-Trial in Florida.